gioretikto/jac/README.md

-<h1>JAC 1.3 - Just Another Calculator</h1>
+<h1>JAC 1.3 - Scientific Calculator</h1>

-<p>This program is free software: you can redistribute it and/or modify
+<p>This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by
-it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.</p>
+the Free Software Foundation, either version 3 of the License, or (at your option) any later version.</p>

 <p>This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of